Bgoat/pulseoximeter/README.md

 pulseoximeter
 =============

-Code, and schemaatics for a pulse oximeter with Arduino and Processing
+Code, and schematics for a pulse oximeter with Arduino and Processing